som-shahlab/meds_reader/docs/source/supported.rst

    - :python:`pyarrow.*int*()`

-If you need additional types, please create an issue on Github.
+If you need support for additional types, please create an issue on GitHub.